ubc-cpsc455-2024S/project-22_intellig-s/README.md

 - Nand Patel: one sentence about you!
 - Jiayin Kralik: one sentence about you!
 - Matthew Smith: one sentence about you!
-- Chris Tjondro: one sentence about you!
+- Chris Tjondro: I like tennis.
+I like food.
+Lesson learned: Food after tennis -> Good, Food before tennis -> Bad.

 ## Images